binkley/homebrewery-files/witch.md

 _Three stand beneath the moon.
 The spell is cast not alone, but in accord.
 Birds flock, tea leaves, cards lay.
 The auspices don't lie, they're only misread._

-Your bond with a coven &mdash; real or not &mdash; grants you insight into deeper rituals.
+Your bond with a coven&mdash;real or not&mdash;grants you insight into deeper rituals.

 - You learn the _Augury_ spell.
 It is always prepared, counts as a Witch spell for you, and can only be cast this way as a ritual.
 - In addition, you learn one ritual spell of 3rd level or lower from any class&rsquo;s spell list, as approved by your DM.
 It is always prepared, counts as a Witch spell for you, and can only be cast this way as a ritual.
 Each time you gain a Witch level, you may replace any ritual spell learned from this feature (not including _Augury_) with another ritual spell, subject to the maximum level you can know.